Belgian apologies to the Congo: Regrets from the King to the Congolese president

-On 30 June 2020, on the occasion of the 60th anniversary of the independence of the Democratic Republic of the Congo, King Philip of Belgium wrote a historic letter to the Congolese president Félix Tshisekedi.
+On 30 June 2020, on the occasion of the 60th anniversary of the independence of the Democratic Republic of the Congo, King Philippe of Belgium wrote a historic letter to the Congolese president Félix Tshisekedi.
 In this letter the King stated: "This history consists of shared achievements, but also painful episodes.
 During the Congo Free State, violent and cruel acts were committed which continue to weigh down on our collective memory.
 During the subsequent colonial period, suffering was caused and humiliations were inflicted as well.
 I would like to express my deepest regret for those wounds of the past."
 It was the first time that a Belgian king publicly spoke against the atrocities in the Congo.
 This letter followed a few days after previous calls made by Joachim Coens (CD&V) and others to the King to apologise to the Congo.
 However, King Philip did not explicitly mention the role of King Leopold II in the atrocities, and some activists accused him of not making a full apology.